FuelLabs/fuels-wallet/docs/WALLET_SDK.md

 ### Request connection

-First of all, you need to connect and authorized your application, this will authorize your application to execute other actions.
-This can be done by acessing `FuelWeb3.connect()`.
+First of all, you need to connect and authorize your application; this will authorize your application to execute other actions.
+You can do this by accessing `FuelWeb3.connect()`.

 ```ts
 const isConnected = await window.FuelWeb3.connect();
 console.log("Connection response", isConnected);
 ```

-The `connect()` method returns a promise, if you prefer to do in an async way, you can use `FuelWeb3.on('connection', () => void)` to listen for changes on the connection.
+The `connect()` method returns a promise; if you prefer to do it in an async way, you can use `FuelWeb3.on('connection', () => void)` to listen for changes in the connection.

 ### List user accounts

-Once connection is authorized you can list the user accounts using `window.FuelWeb3.accounts()`.
+Once the connection is authorized, you can list the user accounts using `window.FuelWeb3.accounts()`.

 ```ts
 const accounts = await window.FuelWeb3.accounts();